jdereg/java-util/README.md

 * **ReflectionUtils** - Simple one-liners for many common reflection tasks.
 * **SafeSimpleDateFormat** - Instances of this class can be stored as member variables and resued, without any worry about thread safety.
 Fixing the problems with the JDK's SimpleDateFormat and thread safety (no reentrancy support).
 * **StringUtilities** - Helpful methods that make simple work of common String related tasks.
-* **SystemUtilities** - Helpful utility methods for working with external entities like the OS, environment variables, and system properties.
+* **SystemUtilities** - A Helpful utility methods for working with external entities like the OS, environment variables, and system properties.
 * **Traverser** - Pass any Java object to this Utility class, it will call your passed in anonymous method for each object it encounters while traversing the complete graph.
 It handles cycles within the graph.
 Permits you to perform generalized actions on all objects within an object graph.
 * **UniqueIdGenerator** - Generates a Java long unique id, that is unique across server in a cluster, never hands out the same value, has massive entropy, and runs very quickly.
 * **UrlUtitilies** - Fetch cookies from headers, getUrlConnections(), HTTP Response error handler, and more.